i0Ek3/PythonCrashCourse/code/part2/proj3/flows.md

 # Learning Log Developed Flows

-This project the goal is developed a web application--Learning Log.
+The goal of this project is developed a web application--Learning Log.

 * Features
     * Record and append items